matheusmello-o/bigmart-sales-prediction/README.md

 # bigmart-sales-prediction
-The objective of this project is to build a model to predict the sale price of some items of the supermarket stores.
+The objective of this project is to build a model to predict the sale price of some items of supermarket stores.